 Have you or your loved one considered organ donation?

 An individual may decide to become an organ donor while living via a driver’s license elective.
-Or, in the event that a loved one suddenly passes from an accidental death, families can help facilitate an important desire of theirs to give the gift of life to others.
+Alternatively, if a loved one suddenly passes from an accidental death, families can choose to give the gift of life to others.

-It’s a simple act of love and generosity, and may provide some meaning to an unforeseen loss.
+It’s a simple act of love and generosity that may provide some meaning to an unforeseen loss.
 Additionally, some families may choose to receive a letter of confirmation upon the success of transplantation(s).
-This too can provide comfort and closure for friends and family of the deceased.
+This too can provide comfort and closure for friends and family of the departed.

 If you want to design a meaningful tribute that helps tell the story of your loved one’s life, talk to your funeral provider about personalization options.

-From customized memory boards showcasing special photographs to music and mementos, personalization is a simple and easy way to celebrate the life of your loved one, while honoring your beliefs.
+From customized memory boards showcasing special photographs to music and mementos, personalization is a simple and easy way to celebrate the life of your loved one while honoring their wishes and beliefs.

 In the event that you’re planning a funeral for a veteran or public servant, there are additional personalization options, benefits and honors to ensure a memorial of the highest caliber.
 Depending on the funeral home, some services and merchandise may be offered free of charge.